strongbrewio/strongbrewio.github.io/_posts/2018-04-27-the-sip-principle.md

 We as StrongBrew are huge fans of reactive programming and we use our reactive mindset in Angular on a daily basis.
 In this article we will learn a principle that helps us to tackle very complex RxJS situations in an opinionated structured way.

+The code of this article is written with [Angular](https://angular.io) but the concepts can be used with every framework.

 ## The situation